electric-eloquence/feplet/README.md

 {{> partial_template(nest: {egg: {yolk: 'Yellow'} })}}
 ```

-One thing to note is that data passed this way will apply only to the partial
+One thing to note is that the data passed in this example will apply only to the
-named "partial\_template", and not to any partials nested further within.
+partial named "partial\_template", and not to any partials nested further
+within.

 ### Use